ldnguyen2211/PROJECT-1/README.md

 Hello!
 I'm **Le Duc Nguyen**, but you can call me **Nick Le**.
 I'm a junior Data Engineer with a keen interest in **Cloud Computing**.
 This is where I share my learning journey and projects as I delve deeper into these fascinating fields.

-## 📊 Project 1: Sales Analytics with PySpark on Microsoft Azure Databricks
+## 📊 Project 1 - Azure: Sales Analytics with PySpark on Microsoft Azure Databricks

 This is my first project, where I've analyzed retail sales data using PySpark on Microsoft Azure Databricks.
 It's been a great learning experience, and I'm excited to share it with you.